 Other match officials (two assistant referees, fourth official, two additional assistant referees, reserve assistant referee, video assistant referee (VAR) and at least one assistant VAR (AVAR)) may be appointed to matches.
 They will assist the referee in controlling the match in accordance with the Laws of the Game but the final decision will always be taken by the referee.

 The referee, assistant referees, fourth official, additional assistant referees and reserve assistant referee are the 'on-field' match officials.

-The VAR and AVAR are the 'video' match offiials and assist the referee in accordance with the VAR protocol as determined by The IFAB.
+The VAR and AVAR are the ‘video’ match officials (VMOs) and assist the referee in accordance with the Laws of the Game and the VAR protocol.